AI Risk Monitoring Systems

 A. Model performance monitoring

 Accuracy monitoring.
-When ground truth labels are available (delayed feedback), track model accuracy over time disaggregated by relevant dimensions (demographic groups, geographic regions, input categories).
-Accuracy degradation in specific segments triggers investigation.
+When ground truth labels are available (delayed feedback), track accuracy disaggregated by relevant dimensions.

 B. Fairness and harm monitoring

 Feedback loop detection.
-Monitor for self-reinforcing patterns where model outputs influence future training data or user behavior in ways that amplify initial biases.
-Recommendation systems and dynamic pricing algorithms are particularly susceptible to feedback loops.
+Monitor for self-reinforcing patterns where model outputs influence future inputs.

 C. Operational risk monitoring

 Regulatory compliance monitoring.
-Track compliance-relevant metrics against regulatory requirements: adverse action rates, explanation availability, data retention compliance, and audit trail completeness.
-Generate compliance reports on defined schedules.
+Track compliance-relevant metrics on defined schedules.

 Monitoring platforms